11 Common Running Mistakes And How To Fix Them

 Even evenings are a good time to run as your body is warmed up and the temperature and energy levels are optimum for a good sprint.
 A study conducted on cyclists showed that increased core temperature in the evening ensures that the blood vessels are dilated, thereby ensuring a better supply of nutrients and oxygen to the muscles and helping release more energy.12

-Many studies have found that running without fueling your body with enough food can lead to exhaustion and faster burnout as the body eats into its protein reserves because of the absence of fats and carbs.13 So take care to eat the right food before you set out for a run.
+Many studies have found that running without fuelling your body with enough food can lead to exhaustion and faster burnout as the body eats into its protein reserves because of the absence of fats and carbs.
+So take care to eat the right food before you set out for a run.13

 Avoid high-fiber food as eating them before running can cause gas or diarrhea.
 Also avoid fried food, caffeinated drinks, and spicy food as these may cause digestion problems if consumed right before a run.
 Instead, stock up on simple carbs and protein-rich food like hummus and carrot sticks, cashews, cereal, or whole wheat toast with peanut butter.